 “What then are we to make of it when some of the largest companies in the history of capitalism begin doing things and making decisions grounded not on the predictable guiding principles of profitability and best business practice, but based purely in divisive socialized rhetoric and the desire to inflict political damage on their ideological opponents…”

 What then are we to make of it when some of the largest companies in the history of capitalism begin doing things and making decisions grounded not on the predictable guiding principles of profitability and best business practice, but based purely in divisive socialized rhetoric and the desire to inflict political damage on their ideological opponents, regardless of the damage to their own business models and sustainable growth potential, profit and loss be damned?
+Political leanings aside, a company must try and remain neutral in situations like this, but if that isn’t possible, then the alternative is definitely not opponent-bashing, or worse, denying business to people whose political stance may be different from yours.
+Social media banter being one thing, which let’s be honest-bring a few worthy online reputation management companies into the picture and all will soon be forgotten.
+But doing something much more tangible than that would be to call all the shame upon oneself.
 I would submit that we are in uncharted and potentially untenable waters with a list of unknowable and unintended consequences as long as Colin Kaepernick’s hate mailing list, or longer.
 Certainly much longer than Dunce-Kap could ever throw a dependably tight spiral.
 But I do digress.

 In the era of Donald Trump, the political behemoth, we are watching the tautly interesting unfolding of a marketplace plot twist heretofore unseen in the annals of American monopoly money-play and economic aggrandizement.
 So great apparently is the atomic weight of Trump’s presence on the ideological stage that hatred for Trump, revilement and derision of Trump and an apparent need to display full plumage and coterie of Trump Derangement Syndrome on a corporate scale now exceeds everyday vanilla business considerations like, say, making enough money to not go bankrupt by the end of the year.
 Or, at the very least, not tanking the company stock price by engaging a decision that permanently alienates roughly 75% of your potential customer base and inspires former customers to burn your merchandise for fun on Youtube.
 Shareholders must love this new game.
 Or, likely not.